RackerWilliams/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /tokens`

-For the use case where we are providing a username and password, optionally with one or more  project_name or project_id.
-If a project_name or project_id is NOT provided, the system will use the default project associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.
-If multiple project_name or project_ids are provided a token will be returned that allows access to those projects simultaniously.
+For the use case where we are providing a username and password, optionally with one or more  project_names or project_ids.
+If a project_name or project_id is NOT provided, the system will use the default projects associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.
+If multiple project_names or project_ids are provided a token will be returned that allows access to those projects simultaneously.

 Request: